Join the Pennsylvania Housing Choices Coalition

 Pennsylvania is facing a severe shortage of housing all across the Commonwealth that is harming our economy and the livelihood of our communities.

-• Rising housing costs are eating up workers’ wages as they spend more and more of their paychecks on mortgage payments and rent
+• Rising housing costs, eating up workers’ wages as they spend more and more of their paychecks on mortgage payments and rent

 • The shortage of housing close to job centers results in longer commutes, wasted personal time, and more unnecessary pollution